 Low Carb & Keto Vanilla Ice Cream

-This low carb and keto vanilla ice cream is ridiculously creamy and delicious.
+This low carb keto vanilla ice cream is ridiculously creamy and delicious.
 Plus, it won’t freeze rock solid, like your usual homemade low carb ice cream!

 Perfect for the ketogenic diet as an after-dinner treat, or simply an anytime snack.
 Its the easiest low carb ice cream I’ve ever made, and there is no way you can mess this one up and since its vanilla ice cream you can add almost anything, and it’s going to taste delicious.